mathewlippincott/headfullofair/_posts/2011-06-22-public-laboratory-wins-a-grant-from-the-knight-news-challenge.md

 guid: http://www.headfullofair.com/?p=455
 permalink: /2011/06/22/public-laboratory-wins-a-grant-from-the-knight-news-challenge/
 categories:
-  - future
-  - grassrootsmapping
-  - publiclaboratory
-  - the real world
   - post

 tags:
-  - knight foundation
-  - knight news challenge
+  - grassrootsmapping
-  - omg
+  - public lab
-  - publiclaboratory
+  - balloons

 ---
 At the** [Public Laboratory for Open Technology and Science][1]**, of which I&#8217;m a co-founder, we&#8217;ve just been awarded $500,000 by the Knight Foundation.
 Congrats to all my co-founders, Jeff, Sara, Shannon, Adam, Liz,Stewart, and to our whole online community, and thanks to the Knight Foundation!
 This is really going jump-start a lot of work!